If

 park where signs say LOADING

-ZONE, unless you’re collecting or
+ZONE, unless you’re collecting

-are generally
+vehicles are generally

-free to do this without question, but you
+free to do this without question, but

-may be asked to explain yourself if you’re
+you may be asked to explain yourself

-in a normal passenger car.
+if you’re in a normal passenger car.

 Watch out for wildlife.
 Wombats, koalas